geropl/linear-mcp-go/memory-bank/activeContext.md

 # Active Context: Linear MCP Server

 ## Current Work Focus
-The current focus is on implementing a GitHub Actions workflow for automated testing and release creation.
-This workflow will:
+The current focus is on improving the user experience by adding a setup command that simplifies the installation and configuration process.
+This includes:
-1. Run tests on all pushes to ensure code quality
-2. Create releases automatically when version tags are pushed
-3. Build binaries for multiple platforms (Linux, macOS, Windows)
+1. Implementing a CLI framework with subcommands
+2. Creating a setup command that automates the installation and configuration process
+3. Supporting multiple AI assistants (starting with Cline)
+4. Ensuring cross-platform compatibility

 ## Recent Changes
-1. Implemented write access control feature:
+1. Implemented CLI framework with subcommands:
-   - Added a `--write-access` flag (default: false) to control whether write operations are enabled
-   - Modified server to conditionally register write tools based on this flag
+   - Added the Cobra library for command-line handling
-   - Updated documentation and install script to support the new flag
+   - Restructured the main.go file to support subcommands
-   - Write operations (`linear_create_issue`, `linear_update_issue`, `linear_add_comment`) are disabled by default

-2. Created a GitHub Actions workflow file (`.github/workflows/release.yml`) that:
-   - Runs on push events to main branch and tags matching "v*"
-   - Tests the build on all pushes
+   - Created a root command that serves as the base for all subcommands
-   - Creates a GitHub release when a tag matching "v*" is pushed
-   - Builds binaries for Linux, macOS, and Windows
-   - Uploads the binaries as release assets

-3. Fixed GitHub Actions workflow permissions issue:
+   - Moved the existing server functionality to a server subcommand

+2. Created a setup command:
+   - Implemented a setup command that automates the installation and configuration process
+   - Added support for the Cline AI assistant
+   - Implemented binary discovery and download functionality
+   - Added configuration file management for AI assistants

+3. Updated documentation:
+   - Updated README.md with information about the new setup command
-   - Added explicit `contents: write` permission to the `create-release` job
+   - Added examples of how to use the setup command
-   - This resolves the "Resource not accessible by integration" error
-   - Allows the workflow to create releases and upload assets
+   - Clarified the usage of the server command

 ## Next Steps
-1. **Testing the Workflow**:
+1. **Testing the Setup Command**:
-   - Push the changes to GitHub
-   - Create a test tag (e.g., v0.1.0) to verify the release process
+   - Test the setup command on different platforms (Linux, macOS, Windows)
-   - Verify that binaries are correctly built and attached to the release
+   - Verify that the configuration files are correctly created

-2. **Documentation Updates**:
+   - Ensure that the binary download works correctly

+2. **Adding Support for More AI Assistants**:
+   - Research other AI assistants that could benefit from Linear integration
+   - Implement support for these assistants in the setup command
-   - Update README.md with information about the release process
+   - Update documentation with information about the new assistants
-   - Add a CONTRIBUTING.md file with development guidelines

 3. **Future Enhancements**:
    - Add more Linear API features as MCP tools
    - Improve error handling and reporting
-   - Add configuration file support
+   - Add configuration file support for the server

 ## Active Decisions and Considerations

-### Write Access Control Design
+### CLI Framework Selection
-- **Decision**: Implement write access control with a command-line flag
+- **Decision**: Use the Cobra library for command-line handling
+  - **Rationale**: Cobra is a widely used library for Go CLI applications with good documentation and community support
+  - **Alternatives Considered**: urfave/cli, flag package
-  - **Rationale**: Provides a simple way to control access to write operations
+  - **Implications**: Provides a consistent way to handle subcommands and flags

+### Setup Command Design
+- **Decision**: Implement a setup command that automates the installation and configuration process
+  - **Rationale**: Simplifies the user experience by automating manual steps
-  - **Alternatives Considered**: Environment variable, configuration file
+  - **Alternatives Considered**: Keeping the bash script, creating a separate tool
-  - **Implications**: Users can easily control whether write operations are enabled
+  - **Implications**: Users can easily set up the server for use with AI assistants

-### Release Workflow Design
+### AI Assistant Support
-- **Decision**: Use GitHub Actions for automated releases
+- **Decision**: Start with Cline support and design for extensibility
-  - **Rationale**: GitHub Actions provides a simple, integrated way to automate the build and release process
+  - **Rationale**: Cline is the primary target, but the design should allow for adding more assistants
-  - **Alternatives Considered**: CircleCI, Travis CI, custom scripts
+  - **Alternatives Considered**: Supporting only Cline, supporting multiple assistants from the start
-  - **Implications**: Requires GitHub repository, relies on GitHub's infrastructure
+  - **Implications**: The code is structured to easily add support for more assistants in the future

-### Binary Distribution
+### Binary Management
-- **Decision**: Build binaries for Linux, macOS, and Windows
+- **Decision**: Check for existing binary before downloading
+  - **Rationale**: Avoids unnecessary downloads if the binary is already installed
+  - **Alternatives Considered**: Always downloading the latest version
+  - **Implications**: Faster setup process for users who already have the binary

+### Configuration File Management
+- **Decision**: Merge new settings with existing settings
-  - **Rationale**: These are the major platforms where users might run the server
+  - **Rationale**: Preserves user's existing configuration while adding the Linear MCP server
-  - **Considerations**: ARM architectures not currently supported but could be added in the future

-### Version Tagging
-- **Decision**: Use semantic versioning with tags starting with "v" (e.g., v1.0.0)
-  - **Rationale**: Standard practice for Go projects, easy to parse in automation
-  - **Implications**: Need to ensure version in code (ServerVersion) matches release tags

-### Testing Strategy
-- **Decision**: Run tests on all pushes, including PRs
-  - **Rationale**: Ensures code quality before merging
-  - **Considerations**: Tests use recorded HTTP interactions, so they don't require a Linear API key
+  - **Alternatives Considered**: Overwriting the entire file
+  - **Implications**: Users can have multiple MCP servers configured

 ## Open Questions
-1. Should we add Docker container builds to the release process?
+1. Should we add support for more AI assistants in the setup command?
-2. Do we need to add any additional validation steps before creating releases?
+2. Do we need to add any additional validation steps for the API key?
-3. Should we implement automatic changelog generation based on commit messages?
+3. Should we implement automatic updates for the binary?
+4. How can we improve the error handling for network and file system operations?